ethan-yu0503/ethanyucodes.github.io/about.markdown

 and experienced players, and manage the club as Vice President
 - [Code the Change](https://www.ctcusc.com/): I was a software developer

+I've also had the opportunity to work with people from USC's [Robotics Embedded Systems Laboratory (RESL)](https://robotics.usc.edu/resl/) and [Interactive and Collaborative Autonomous Robotics (ICAROS)](http://icaros.usc.edu/).

 In my spare time, I enjoy watching and learning beatboxing.
 If you are ever interested in getting started on learning beatboxing but have no idea how, check out this [link](https://medium.com/@ethanyu/beatboxing-resources-compilation-bbdb0364023a)!